CodingTrain/website-archive/_CodingInTheCabana/index.md

 reverse: true
 ---

-It's a beautiful day for some coding!
+It's a beautiful day to code in a cabana!